carlosverissimo3001/FEUP-MNEC/cases/Study Case 3 - Bossard/bossard-notes.md

 McKinsey estimated that IoT-based inventory optimization could significantly reduce inventory costs in hospitals, with potential global savings of $1–$4 billion by 2025.
 The overall value creation from IoT-based inventory optimization across industries was projected to reach $98–$342 billion annually.

 The challenge for Bossard lay in assimilating small medical supplies like bandages, syringes, needles, and basic medicine to C-parts and integrating an automated inventory management system into the complex logistics of a hospital.
 Convincing the first clients to try the system required addressing specific concerns related to healthcare logistics and demonstrating the system's potential for efficiency improvement and cost savings.

+## Questions

+1. Evolution of Bossard's Business Model Over Time:

+- Early Stage: Bossard started as a traditional supplier of screws and fastening elements, primarily operating in a product-centric model.
+- Transition Stage: Recognizing the changing market dynamics, Bossard evolved its model to include supply chain services, focusing on providing customized solutions beyond just products.
+- Current Stage: The company further shifted towards a service-oriented business model, offering comprehensive supply chain solutions, digital tools, and logistics services.

+Representation on Business Model Canvas:

+- Key Partners: Suppliers, logistics partners, technology providers.
+- Key Activities: Procurement, logistics management, digital tools development.
+- Key Resources: Expertise in supply chain solutions, digital platforms.
+- Value Proposition: Customized supply chain solutions, efficient logistics, digital innovation.
+- Customer Relationships: Long-term partnerships, digital interactions.
+- Channels: Online platforms, direct sales, partnerships.
+- Customer Segments: Manufacturing industries, companies requiring supply chain optimization.
+- Cost Structure: Procurement costs, technology development, logistics.

+2. Positioning Bossard in the Strategist's Guide to IoT:

+- Enabler: Bossard serves as an enabler by providing IoT-enabled solutions in the supply chain.
+The companyutilizes technology to enhance efficiency, monitor inventory, and optimize logistics.
+- Engager: Through digital tools and comprehensive supply chain services, Bossard engages with customers,offering not just products but solutions that leverage IoT for better management.
+- Enhancer: Bossard can be seen as an enhancer by continuously innovating its services, leveraging IoT datato offer predictive maintenance, real-time tracking, and other value-added services.

+3. Move to a Service Business Model - Right Move?
+Challenges:

+- Right Move: Yes, adopting a service-oriented model allows Bossard to differentiate itself, providing more value to customers beyond traditional product offerings.
+- Challenges:
+  - Technological Adoption: Embracing IoT and other technologies requires continuous investment and adaptation.
+  - Customer Education: Shifting from a product-centric to a service-oriented model may require educating customers about the new offerings.
+  - Market Competition: The service sector may have increased competition, requiring Bossard to stay innovative.

+4. Opportunities and Long-Term Strategy for Bossard:

+- Opportunities:
+  - Expansion to New Markets: Explore opportunities in industries beyond manufacturing, possibly including the hospital market.
+  - IoT Integration: Further integrate IoT capabilities into supply chain solutions for enhanced efficiency.
+  - Global Expansion: Consider expanding services to new geographical regions.
+- Long-Term Strategy:
+  - Diversification: Continue diversifying services, balancing traditional supply with innovative solutions.
+  - Technological Leadership: Invest in R&D to maintain technological leadership.
+  - Partnerships: Forge strategic partnerships to enhance service offerings.
+  - Customer-Centric Approach: Focus on understanding and fulfilling evolving customer needs.
+    Hospital Market Consideration: Assess the feasibility and potential benefits of entering the hospital market, considering factors such as demand, competition, and alignment with existing capabilities.